what we do

 Supporting children and young people of prisoners

-An estimated 200,000 children age under 18 are separated by parental imprisonment and on any given day.
+In the UK an estimated 200,000 children age under 18 are separated by parental imprisonment and on any given day.
 This figure is two-and-a-half times more than the number of children in care and six times the number of children that are subject to child protection plans.

 Children of prisoners are more likely to experience poverty, poor housing, social exclusion, poor physical health, aggressive behaviour.